open-ephys/gui-docs/source/User-Manual/Plugins/Ephys-Socket.rst

 3. :code:`ES OFFSET <data_offset>` : set the data offset
 4. :code:`ES PORT <port>` : set the port number
 5. :code:`ES FREQUENCY <sample_rate>` : set the sampling frequency
+6. :code:`ES CONNECTION_STATUS` : Query the connection state.
+Returns the string :code:`CONNECTED` or :code:`DISCONNECTED`
+7. :code:`ES CONNECT` : Connect the socket.
+Does nothing when already connected.
+Returns the string :code:`CONNECTED` or :code:`DISCONNECTED`
+8. :code:`ES DISCONNECT` : Disonnect the socket.
+Does nothing when already disconnected.
+Returns the string :code:`CONNECTED` or :code:`DISCONNECTED`